Best lenses for the Olympus OM-D E-M10 IV in 2026: ideal lenses for this beautiful retro camera

 -

-This is a retro-styled beauty of a lens that looks perfect on the legendary Olympus PEN-F but also matches up really well with the E-M10 IV.
-It’s the ideal focal length for travel and street photography and the f/1.8 maximum aperture does deliver some nice background blur with closer subjects.
-The detail rendition and overall optical performance is first rate, and the focus ring has a pull-back clutch to offer manual focus with a distance scale.
-Annoyingly, though, you don’t get a lens hood included.
-If you want one you’ll have to buy it separately, and they’re not exactly cheap.
+The compact size and weight of this lens makes it a perfect match for the E-M10 IV.
+It’s the ideal focal length for street photography and the f/1.8 maximum aperture does deliver some nice background blur with closer subjects.
+The detail rendition and overall optical performance is first rate, although the focus ring lacks the pull-back clutch of the original, for manual focus with a distance scale.
+On the plus side, the new Mark II adds weather-seals and comes complete with a hood.

-See our full OM System M.Zuiko 17mm f/1.8 review
+See our full OM System M.Zuiko 17mm f/1.8 II review

 (Image credit: James Artaius)